 This solicitation is made pursuant to the Department's Working Lands and Riparian Corridors Program Guidelines (Guidelines) approved on May 29, 2019.
 The Guidelines establish general requirements, including program objectives, for projects funded through the Working Lands and Riparian Corridors Program.
 All projects funded under this solicitation must adhere to the requirements in the Guidelines.

-The terms of this solicitation shall control if there is a conflict between the Guidelines and this solicitation.
+If there is a conflict between the Guidelines and this solicitation, the terms of this solicitation shall take priority.